cabal-club/cable/moderation.md

 Example:

--   User A authors a `post/moderation` hiding user B in channel `test`
+-   User Aleph authors a `post/moderation` hiding user Bert in channel `test`
--   Some time later, A authors a `post/moderation` unhiding B in channel `test`
+-   Some time later, Aleph authors a `post/moderation` unhiding Bert in channel `test`
--   The `post/moderation` unhiding B is (one of) A's relevant moderation actions, in the channel context represented by channel `test`, for B
+-   The `post/moderation` unhiding Bert is (one of) Aleph's relevant moderation actions, in the channel context represented by channel `test`, for Bert

 #### 4.4.3 Applicable moderation actions